Priya22/EmotionDynamics/code/uedLib/README.md

 UED metrics quantify how an individual speaker's emotions change over time.
 Section 5 of our paper describes briefly the original UED framework, and how we adapted it here to analyze tweets (Tweet Emotion Dynamics, or TED).

 ## Input
 The library expects the input to be formatted as a comma-separated (CSV) file, with the first line of the file indicating the names of the columns (header).
 Each row should contain information relating to a single tweet (or text turn).

 There are three fields that need to be present in the CSV:
 - The text column: contains the text of the tweet
 - The speaker column: a unique identifier indicating the speaker/tweeter
 - The time column: indicates the timestamp or temporal ordering of the tweet

+**Note**: You can specify the input path to be a *folder*, in which case all files in that folder will be concantenated into a single CSV file by the pre-processing code.
+If you use this option, please ensure that all the contained files in the folder are in the CSV format specified above, with the same column names.

 ## Configuration file
 Various hyperparamters can be set before running the utterance emotion dynamics code.
 The files in the `config/` folder demonstrate two sample configurations.